-England's Economic Heartland's Draft Transport Strategy sets out a bold new approach to connectivity which will enable the region's transport system to support a green recovery from COVID-19 and sustainable economic growth in the decades which follow, while reaching net zero carbon emissions no later than 2050.
+England's Economic Heartland's Draft Transport Strategy, published in July 2020, set out a bold new approach to connectivity which will enable the region's transport system to support a green recovery from COVID-19 and sustainable economic growth in the decades which follow, while reaching net zero carbon emissions no later than 2050.

 The strategy includes measures to:

 - Work with the area's world-leading innovators to trial and deploy cleaner and smarter connectivity across the region

 - Champion investment in better digital connectivity to increase people's ability to work from home, reducing the need to travel